Kenneth Hare

-Fredrick Kenneth Hare, (February 5, 1919 – September 3, 2002) was a Canadian climatologist and academic, who researched atmospheric carbon dioxide, climate change, drought, and arid zone climates and was a strong advocate for preserving the natural environment.
+Frederick Kenneth Hare, (February 5, 1919 – September 3, 2002) was a Canadian climatologist and academic, who researched atmospheric carbon dioxide, climate change, drought, and arid zone climates and was a strong advocate for preserving the natural environment.

 Biography

-Born in Wiltshire, England, he received a Bachelor of Science in 1939 from King's College London.
+He was born in Wiltshire, England, to parents Frederick Eli Hare and Irene Smith.
+He received a Bachelor of Science in 1939 from King's College London.
 During World War II, he was a meteorologist with the UK Air Ministry, and joined McGill University as an assistant professor after the war.
 In 1950, he received a PhD in Geography from the Université de Montréal.

 Scientific career

 Hare was Dean of Arts and Science at McGill starting 1962 before returning to England in 1964.
 He was Master of Birkbeck College from 1966 to 1968, during which he served as president of the Royal Meteorological Society.

 In 1968, he accepted the position as fifth president of the University of British Columbia, which he served until he resigned on January 31, 1969.
-He joined the University of Toronto (U of T) becoming a Professor of geography and physics in 1974.
+He joined the University of Toronto (U of T) becoming a professor of geography and physics in 1974.
 From 1974 to 1979 he was director of the Institute for Environmental Studies at the U of T. From 1979 until 1986 he was Provost of Trinity College.
 From 1988 to 1995 he was the sixth Chancellor of Trent University.
 From 1992 until his death in 2002, he chaired Canada's national Climate Program Planning Board.